guilgautier/DPPy/docs/finite_dpps/properties.rst

 The geometrical view is then straightforward.

 a.
-The inclusion probabilities interpret as
+The inclusion probabilities read

 	.. math::